Updated June 29, 2021

 A: Each campus has its own process for exemptions.
 Check with campus COVID web pages.

-Q: How do we respond to those individuals who completed the first vaccine but had a reaction and/or other reason for not completing the 2-dose regimen?
+Q: How do we respond to those individuals who completed the first vaccine but had a reaction and/or other reason for not completing the two-dose regimen?

 A: They will be able to apply for exemption.